jrich71/ai-case-study/README.md

 * What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)

-    - DataSeer offers three AI-driven products that enable a more data-driven open science ecosystem, which benefits from enhanced compliance, quality checking, and measurement tools for achieving rigor and incresed impact in research:
+    - DataSeer is one of [Outsell's Emerging 50 for 2023](https://blog.outsellinc.com/announcing-outsells-emerging-50-of-2023-274ffff04221) that offers three AI-driven products enabling a more data-driven Open Science ecosystem, which benefits from enhanced compliance, quality checking, and measurement tools for achieving rigor and incresed impact in research:

         - [Compliance Checks](https://dataseer.ai/compliance-checks/): Using AI to verify whether peer-review manuscripts (and data products?) are aligned with publishing policies.